Britain to slow vaccine rollout due to supply crunch in India, testing of big batch

 Hancock said that European Commission head Ursula von der Leyen should respect contract law and that Britain expected to get the deliveries it had ordered.

+Britain imports Pfizer’s vaccine from Europe, but despite the spat, Johnson said people should not be anxious about supplies from the EU.

+“These vaccines are a multinational effort and they are produced as the result of international cooperation and we in the UK will continue to view it in that spirit,” he said.

-Pfizer and AstraZeneca said on Wednesday their delivery schedules had not been impacted.
-An AstraZeneca spokesman said on Wednesday that “UK domestic supply chain is not experiencing any disruption”.
+Pfizer and AstraZeneca said on Wednesday their delivery schedules had not been affected.
+An AstraZeneca spokesman said on Wednesday that the “UK domestic supply chain is not experiencing any disruption”.

 Britain’s medicines regulator said there had been five cases of a rare type of blood clot in the brain among 11 million people given AstraZeneca’s vaccine but said that it found the benefits of the shot far outweighed any possible risks.